 Friday is recycling day.
 Teachers, please choose a few responsible students from your activity class to empty your recycling bins in the morning.
-Students should enter out the back outside doors up the ramp by the girls locker room.
+Students should exit out the back outside doors up the ramp by the girl’s locker room.
 Make sure all paper makes it into the bins!
 Thank you!

 After school tutoring is every Tuesday, Wednesday, and Thursday from 3:00 – 4:30 in the media center.
 No sign up necessary to attend tutoring.
 You will need a computer pass from your teacher for computer use during tutoring.

 Any student who needs to get an ID badge may come to the media center.